Klagarge/BachelorThesis-OTSecurity/02-main/02-introduction.typ

 = Methodology and structure

-As an important aspect of a bachelor's thesis is that it also serves as a valuable learning experience for author, I chose to approach this project with as much independence as possible.
-In my view, by working autonomously and asking fewer questions, I can gain a deeper understanding and truly benefit from the experience, even if it means the project takes longer to complete.
+An important aspect of a bachelor's thesis is that it also needs to serves as a valuable learning experience for author.
+Therefore, I chose to approach this project with as much independence as possible.
+In my view, by working autonomously and asking fewer questions, one can gain a deeper understanding and truly benefit from the experience, even if it means the project takes longer to complete.

 The thesis begins with an analysis of various attacks that can be carried out on embedded systems, with a particular focus on communication vulnerabilities.
 This section also explores the different media that can be used to execute these attacks and examines the simulation environments suitable for testing them.